-The Issuer assesses the probability of the risks described above materialising to be low.
 If the risks described above would materialise, the Issuer assesses the potential negative impact for the investors in the Programme to be high.
+The Issuer assesses the probability of the risks described above materialising at a level giving rise to significant negative impact for investors to be low.